First official football match in Spain: Aftermath

 After the match, Sevilla FC, in what the Brits dubbed as the third half, marked this historic occasion by holding a large banquet in the saloon of a Suizo restaurant called Café Seville, hence honoring their opponents and guests with dinner.
 However, Clown Yugles was further mocked after falling off his chair.

 The game received a lot of international publicity, including a match chronicle in the 17 March issue of the Scottish newspaper The Dundee Courier, written by an anonymous journalist, who detailed the aspects of the game, including the type of equipment, the name of the referee, the result and the goalscorers.
 However, this was not the first chronicle of a football match played in Spain, since nine months earlier, on 29 June 1889 in Bilbao, two English teams (Barmston Rangers FC and a team of sailors from four different ships) played a charity match to raise funds for the widow of the Cymbeline crane manager.

 Following the success of the first match, the clubs decided to play a return fixture three weeks later, on 7 April 1890, this time in Huelva, in front of a crowd of between 400 and 500.
 Sevilla FC opened the scoring after 25 minutes thanks to a goal from Gilbert Pollock, thus becoming the first-ever player to score an away goal on Spanish soil, but this time, however, Sevilla went on to lose as Huelva's side, fortified by "some athletes from the British colony of Rio-Tinto", fought back to win 2–1.
-According to Pedro Escartín, during this rematch "the mother of one of the Huelva players, upset with a blow they had given to his son, entered the field and hit the attacker with a umbrella, so Huelva was also the birthplace of the first, picturesque and harmless known assault on a football field".
+According to Pedro Escartín, during this rematch "the mother of one of the Huelva players, upset with a blow they had given to his son, entered the field and hit the attacker with an umbrella, so Huelva was also the birthplace of the first, picturesque and harmless known assault on a football field".
 In total, they played six games between 1890 and 1893, home and away, in which they also fielded the likes of the Lindberg brothers (Hanaldo and Juan), William MacAndrews, Chabannan, Butler, and Félix Vázquez de Zafra, the latter being originally a member of the Huelva Recreation Club.

 In December 2014, the American sports media ESPN stated that "The game they played was not the first but it might be the first full lineup we have, the first record of a big away day [for Huelva]".
 A plaque recently placed in Tablada has a memorial about this important football match.